Energy in Western Australia

 Western Australia, like other Australian states and high-income countries, is a heavy energy user by global standards.

 The most distinctive features of Western Australia's energy systems are the massive export of natural gas, its independence from the interconnected cross-state gas and electricity networks in eastern Australia, and the presence of two separate large-scale grids and many microgrids to provide power for the sparsely populated state.

 Natural Gas

 Western Australia is the source of over 60% of Australia's natural gas, and over 80% of this production is exported as liquified natural gas.
 The vast majority of production is from offshore wells off the north-western coast of the state.

 Domestic gas is piped to industry in the Pilbara and the major population centres in the south-west.
 There is, however, no pipeline connecting Western Australia's gas network to the eastern states of Australia.

 Western Australia has a domestic gas reservation policy that requires gas exporters to make 15% of export production available for domestic consumption.
 The policy is generally agreed to reduce Western Australia's domestic gas prices.
-However, it is unclear whether the policy is economically beneficial overall, with some modelling suggesting otherwise.
+However, it is unclear whether the policy is economically beneficial overall, with some modelling (supported in part by Woodside Petroleum, a major gas producer) suggesting otherwise.